allizerenae/group-2-blind-date-with-a-book/README.md

 # Blind Date with a Book

-A command-line interface (CLI) app that randomly selects a book for a group to read based on their preferred genre, like a lucky dip for readers!
-A fun and simple way to discover books, vote as a group, set deadlines.
+A command-line interface (CLI) app designed for an admin of a book club, that randomly selects a book for a group to read based on their preferred genre, like a lucky dip for readers!
+A fun and simple way to discover books, vote for the genre, and set deadlines.

 ##  Project Details

 This project was built as part of the CFGdegree Software Development course.
 It supports teamwork, code modularity, use of APIs, and object-oriented programming.
----

 ## Features

--  Genre voting: Everyone votes on a book genre.
+-  Genre voting: the
 - Random book selection: One random book is chosen using the Open Library API.
 - Reading deadlines: Automatically calculates and shares a 7-day reading deadline.
 - Reminders: Sends reminder messages to encourage timely reading.